Inside Sales vs Outside Sales: Comparing Pros and Cons

 Inside salesperson responsibilities are likely to include:

-Most importantly, the inside sales rep must demonstrate superior knowledge of the product or service so they can answer customer questions and inquiries.
+Most importantly, the inside sales representative must demonstrate superior knowledge of the product or service so they can answer customer questions and inquiries.

 Advantages & Disadvantages of Inside Sales